dns-violations/dns-violations/README.md

 # DNS Violations
-List of DNS Violations by implementation, software and/or systems
+List of DNS violations by implementations, software and/or systems

 ## About
-This _List_ consists of DNS Violation Entries (_DVE_'s) that describes known violations to the DNS protocol by implementation, software and/or systems.
+This _List_ consists of DNS Violation Entries (_DVE_'s) that describes known violations to the DNS protocol by implementations, software and/or systems.

 ## Purpose
 The purpose of the _List_ is to better understand how wrongfully the DNS